Why HGTV Hit the Jackpot With Flip or Flop Vegas' Bristol and Aubrey Marunde

 While viewers first fell in love with Tarek El Moussa and Christina El Moussa—also known as the O.G.'s of the Flip or Flop franchise—another couple has quickly caught the attention of fans.

-If you haven't already heard of Bristol Marunde and Aubrey Marunde, it's time to pay attention.
+If you haven't heard of Bristol Marunde and Aubrey Marunde, it's time to pay attention.

 The stars of Flip or Flop Vegas are returning to the small screen tonight as season two officially kicks off.